Mashiane/BANanoVuetifyAD/README.md

 Download SD_Zip Library here, https://www.b4x.com/android/forum/threads/sd-ziplibrary.90652/#content

 1. On your downloaded folder : Open the BANanoVuetifyAD project and RUN it in RELEASE mode, this will compile the project and put it in your external libraries folder.
 The library version should be 1.07+
 2. Open any of the projects in Projects / WebApps and run them.
+Update the "Publish" and "Port" variables to point to your webserver and port numbers.

 Enjoy